Looking for a kitchen science experiment? Today’s experiment is a colourful and interesting one that you can easily recreate at home.

 You’ll be making a rainbow drink today.
 At least, it looks like it could be a drink.
 I reckon you wouldn’t want to drink it though as it’s full of sugar, too sweet and just not very healthy?
 (Probably, downright disgusting, too!)

 There are many variations to this seven layer density column science experiment.
+You don’t need extra special science toys for this as many of the material needed, you can find at home.

 For example, you can use different kinds of liquid instead of just water.
-But let’s make it simple today with the minimal number of materials needed to get it done [and yet, still do a science experiment and learn something in the process].
+But let’s make it simple today with the minimal number of materials needed to get it done [and yet, still do a cool science experiment and learn something in the process].

 Questions To Ask Before The Experiment: